forgiatoss/HandsOn2_CHAVENIA_TB01/readme.md

     - **CSS**: Employed for styling elements, including the implementation of parallax effects to create depth and movement as users scroll through the gallery, enhancing the visual experience.
     - **JavaScript**: Used to enhance user interaction with features like animated transitions between gallery pages and interactive card displays that provide detailed views of the artwork, ensuring a seamless browsing experience.

-These answers now explicitly state that the project is a hero and card gallery, ensuring clarity about its purpose and components.

 ### Key Components

 - MultiPage Website/Single Page Website